msatul1305/Linux/LinuxCommands.md

        - comprehensive hardware information
      - sudo dmidecode
        - detailed information about the system's hardware components from the DMI (Desktop Management Interface) tables.
+- list all available packages that can be installed RHEL
+  - sudo yum list available